-If your vet uncovers any signs of arising health problems they will explain their findings with you and recommend your next steps.
+If your vet uncovers any signs of arising health problems they will explain their findings to you and recommend your next steps.

-When dogs reach 8 years of age they are generally considered geriatric, with the exception of giant dogs.
+When dogs reach 8 years of age they are generally considered geriatric, except for giant dogs.
 Breeds such as Irish Wolfhounds, Saint Bernards, Great Danes, and Mastiffs typically age faster than other breeds and will need to start getting more frequent veterinary care sooner (generally at around 5 years of age).

 Because lots of diseases and injuries become more common in elderly dogs we suggest bringing your senior pup to the vet every 6 months.
 Twice-annual wellness check-ups for your geriatric dog will consist of all of the checks and advice listed above, but with some additional diagnostic tests to gain extra insights into your canine companion's overall health.

 Some diagnostic tests we recommend for our senior patients include blood tests and urinalysis to check for early signs of problems such as kidney disease or diabetes.